lcnetdev/scriptshifter/doc/config.md

-# Transliterator configuration file format
+# ScriptShifter configuration file format

 Language transliteration is made according to set of rules contained in static files.
 Generally, each file represents one script and one language, but there